alexamies/chinesenotes.com/README.md

 gcloud docker -- push gcr.io/$PROJECT/cn-app-image:$TAG
 ```

-### Experimental Web Front End
+### Web Front End
-The experimental web front end is not used in the chinesenotes.com web site.
+The development web front end is not used in the chinesenotes.com web site.
 It
 is used for testing the cnweb Go web application and as a prototype for a
-future version of chinesenotes.com.
+development versions of chinesenotes.com.
 It is an Apache web server that serves
 static content and proxies dynamic requests to the Go app via Javascript AJAX
 code.